quimbp/cosmo/README.md

 # COSMO

-Fortran libraries and tools used in the COSMO project (CTM2016-79474-R, MINECO/FEDER, UE)
+Fortran libraries and tools initially created during the COSMO project (CTM2016-79474-R, MINECO/FEDER, UE) and further developed during the MEDOSMOSIS (Code: 6MED20_4.1._SP_005) funded by the INTERREG-MED program.

-The code has been developed under Centos, using the GNU Fortran (GCC) 4.8.5 compiler and the Fortran 90 netcdf library version 4.3.3.1 and python version 3.6.3.
-It has been also tested in Ubuntu 16.04.3 LTS (xenial).
+The code has been developed under Ubuntu using the GNU Fortran 9.4.0 compiler and the Fortran 90 netcdf library version 4.3.3 and 4.7.3 and python versions 3.6.3 and 3.8.10.
+It has been also tested in Centos using python 3.8.12 under anaconda (conda version4.11.10).

 Purpose: Build a fortran utilities library and a Lagrangian trajectory integrator (COSMO Lagrangian Model).
 Requirements: **Fortran compiler** and the **NetCDF F90 library** version 4.3.X.X